Wednesday, July 15, 2026Sign in

 On March 19, 2026, the Oklahoma Medical Marijuana Authority issued a mandatory recall covering every cannabis product the lab Greenleaf Labs LLC tested between April 2023 and July 2025.
 Approximately 19,000 samples are in scope.
 The regulator's complaint: Greenleaf inaccurately calculated yeast and mold content for two years, and despite an August 2025 cease-and-desist order, failed to notify its customers that previously-passed product had failed retesting.

-Three weeks earlier, on February 26, the New York Office of Cannabis Management issued its own recall: 55 product lots tested by Keystone State Testing New York, across 13 licensees, covering flower, pre-rolls, concentrates, edibles, and beverages.
+Three weeks earlier, on February 26, the New York Office of Cannabis Management issued its own recall: 55 product lots tested by Keystone State Testing New York, across more than a dozen licensees, covering flower, pre-rolls, concentrates, edibles, and beverages.
 Fifty-four of the lots had incorrectly reported Aspergillus results.
 One had an incorrectly reported cadmium reading.
-Inspections conducted between December 2025 and January 2026 turned up the lab's errors.

 Three states.
 Three failed quality-assurance pipelines.
 Three different failure modes.
 And — across all three — operators paying for laboratory failures that were not theirs.